tailhook/vagga/docs/conventions.rst

     Two important points about the command:

-    1. Build HTML documentation unless you don't have HTML docs at all
+    1. Build HTML documentation
-    2. Use :cmd:`epilog` to show where documentation is after build
+    2. Use :cmd:`epilog` to show where the documentation is after build

+    If you don't have HTML documentation at all, just ignore rule #1 and put whatever documentation format that makes sense for your project.

     Additional documentation builders (different formats) may be provided by other commands.
 But main ``vagga doc`` command should be enough to validate